 That’s a bold leap to make, and many people with T2D would strongly disagree.

 Until scientific research practices find a way to address these limitations, reports from PWDs in the field are going to be the key evidence available to us.
-Thankfully, there is increasing use of patient-reported outcomes (PROs) in clinical trials to assess the impact of medical treatments and interventions.
+Thankfully, there is

 Clearly, the more broadly CGM is used, the more information we will have on long-term benefits.